-Bully Pulpit Games LLC is a small-press publisher of high quality role-playing games and game-related products based in Chapel Hill, North Carolina and run by Steve Segedy and Jason Morningstar.
-We started Bully Pulpit in 2005 with our friend Patrick Murphy because we wanted to share our work with a broader audience, promote independent gaming, and fund our various projects.
+Bully Pulpit Games created by Steve Segedy, Jason Morningstar, and Patrick Murphy in 2005 because we wanted to share our work with a broader audience, promote independent gaming, and fund our various projects.

-Our intention is to offer materials that live up to the standards set by our guide and inspiration, the late Colonel Theodore Roosevelt.
+Our goal from the beginning was to offer materials that live up to the standards set by our guide and inspiration, the late Colonel Theodore Roosevelt.
 Those standards are, as the Colonel put it so succinctly, “Fair play and a square deal”.

 Theodore Roosevelt was, at various points in his life, a statesman (including a stint as President of the United States from 1901-1909), prolific author and scholar, police commissioner, soldier (Colonel, First U.S. Volunteers, 1897-1898), ardent conservationist, progressive reformer, sportsman, cowboy, explorer, faithful husband and doting father.